str4t3g4/F5-Hitsch-Godefroy/README.md

 CryptoFlow is an android application that gives you information about crypto-currencies and a tool to convert them into standard currencies!
 It is also an application that allows you to follow the latest news about the crypto universe.

+## API
+We used the following APIs:

+### Flow & Convert:
+To retrieve the different cryptocurrencies and their prices, we chose to use the API of coingecko.com.
+Documentation: https://www.coingecko.com/fr/api/documentation

+### Media:
+For the Media part, we used the API of newsapi.org.
+To use this API, it is necessary to create an account and to use an API key when calling.
+Documentation: https://newsapi.org/docs

 ## Flow
 The application is composed of 3 parts.
 The main screen, Flow, is the arrival screen when the app is opened.
 It gives access to the price of 10 cryptocurrencies.